Please follow these guidelines as you compile your Gold Quill Awards entry.

 Work plans for Divisions 1, 2 and 3 are limited to four pages using a font size no smaller than 10-point and margins no less than 0.5 inch (1.27 cm).
 A template is available here.

-Award submissions must be in English, French and Spanish.
+Award submissions must be in English, French or Spanish.
 Unfortunately we cannot accept entries in other languages at this time.

 Entries may be disqualified if:

 - Any element of the project violates the IABC Code of Ethics.

 - It is obvious the entrant did not play a role in the project.

 - The entry depends mainly on syndicated, borrowed, reprinted or stock material.

 - If the electronic files contain viruses, if they disable or require disabling of any part of the computer system used during evaluation, or if evaluators cannot view work samples using the instructions provided.